-We present the following in the hope that you will educate yourself with the truth and prepare yourself to stand, as our forefathers did, and as the founding fathers of this nation did, with your Land, Liberty, and Rights intact.
+We present the following in the hope that you will educate yourself with the truth and prepare yourself to stand, as our forefathers and the founding fathers of this nation did, with your Land, Liberty and Rights intact.

-By definition a Land Patent is the only form of proof of absolute title to Land in the United States of America.
+The Land Patent is the Title to land (and to the property appurtenant to the land when the land patent is issued).
+By definition a Land Patent is the only form of proof of absolute title to land in the United States of America.
 “A patent is the highest evidence of title and is conclusive as against the government and all claiming under junior patents or titles” U.S. v.
 Stone 2 US 525.
 The patented “grant of land is a public law standing on the statute books of the State, and is notice to every subsequent purchaser under any conflicting sale made afterward.”
 Wineman v.
 Gastrell 2 U.S. App.
 581. “State statutes that give less authoritative ownership of title than the patent can not even be brought into federal court” Langdon v.
 Sherwood, 124 U.S. 74, 81.
 Land patents are granted to the named party and to their heirs and assigns forever.
-Therefore, to secure ownership of land you must have a proper chain of title secured to your acceptance of a properly assigned underlying land patent, or you could loose your land in a land contest.
-The following steps are the steps we follow to secure the proper documents to accomplish this.
-We use our copyrighted forms which we cannot publish here because there are so many unscrupulous people that would use these forms incorrectly.
-These forms are only available from Team Law directly.
-With the exception of our filling out said copyrighted forms the following steps are the steps followed by the person seeking to perfect their title with their acceptance of the Land Patent related to it:
+Therefore, to secure ownership of land you must have a proper chain of title secured to your acceptance of a properly assigned underlying land patent; or you could lose your land in a land contest.
+The following steps are the steps we follow to secure documents to accomplish this.
+We use our copyrighted forms which we cannot publish here because there are so many unscrupulous and/or ignorant people that would use these forms incorrectly and thus, possibly jeopardize their effectiveness.
+Therefore, our forms are only available from Team Law directly.
+The following steps are the steps we would follow to perfect our Title to land: